Nordic Seals

 What are the effects of seal populations on the ecosystem and economy?
 How can seal populations be managed?

-The Nordic seals project is a network program which is to gather, analyze and disseminate information on the seal populations in the North-Atlantic and adjacent waters.
+The Nordic seals project is a network program which is to gather, analyze and disseminate information on the seal populations in the North-Atlantic, Arctic and adjacent waters.
 The project will in particular aim to:

-• gather facts about seal populations and distribution in the N-Atlantic,
+• Gather facts about seal populations and distribution in the N-Atlantic, Arctic, and adjacent waters (eg North Sea, Baltic, Skagerrak, Kattegat etc.)

-• examine the effects of seal populations on the ecosystem (pray-predator relationships with other species)
+• Examine the effects of seal populations on the ecosystem (prey-predator relationships with other species)

-• analyze the effects of the seal populations on the Nordic seafood industry,
+• Study the effects of the seal populations on the Nordic seafood industry,

-• identify and analyze potential products and markets, whilst considering barriers such as animal welfare, policy and political correctness, food safety and toxins.
+• Identify potential products and markets, while considering barriers such as animal welfare, policy and political correctness, food safety and toxins.

 The Nordic Seals project is a small network program which is intended to facilitate discussions among key stakeholders.
-The project main outputs is an open conference which will present the main findings of the project, time and venue TBD.
+The project's main outputs are: